osmangaziyildiz/OsmangaziYildiz/README.md

 ### Glad to see you here!
-Passionate and results-driven Mobile Developer with expertise in Flutter & Dart for cross-platform development and Kotlin (Jetpack Compose) for Android.
+Passionate and results-driven Mobile Developer with expertise in Flutter for cross-platform development and Kotlin / Swift for native development.
+Worked on 8+ successful mobile projects in different fields.
 Experienced in the full development lifecycle, including coding, testing, UI/UX design, and publishing applications.
-Focused on building scalable, high-quality applications with modern architectural patterns.

-I have experience in the following areas:
-- Flutter & Dart
-- Kotlin & Jetpack Compose UI
-- Node.js
-- Clean Architecture (Layer-based / feature-based)
-- Design Patterns (MVVM - MVC)
-- SQL & NoSQL Databases
-- Git version control system
-- RESTful web services and APIs
-- Data Structures and Algorithms
-- State Management (Provider - Riverpod - BLoC)
-- Mobile LifeCycle Management
+Currently focused on integrating Artificial Intelligence into mobile applications and actively building a career around AI-powered solutions.
+Strong interest in NLP, ML, and AI-enhanced user experiences.

 <br/>